atomiclabs/hyperdex/README.md

 ## HyperDEX is a truly decentralised cryptocurrency exchange.

-Built on the Komodo Platform's <a href="https://barterdex.supernet.org">BarterDEX</a> network, HyperDEX is entirely peer-to-peer and all trades are made via on-chain atomic swaps.
-As a result, you are in full custody of your funds the entire time, your private keys never leave your machine.
+HyperDEX is entirely peer-to-peer and all trades are made via atomic swaps.
+As a result, you are in full custody of your funds the entire time, your private keys never leave your machine and you never have to trust a central entity ever again.

 ## Caveats